Erick156/osticket-prereqs/README.md

 </p>
 <p>
-Before I could continue, I had to fix some of the extensions.
-First, I went back to IIS and clicked the “PHP Manager” tab under osTicket.
-From there, I enabled three extensions; php_imap.dll, php_intl.dll, php_opcache.dll.
-Next, I refreshed the osTicket page to observe a few of the errors disappearing.
+1.Before continuing, fix some of the PHP extensions:
+2.Open IIS Manager and click on the "PHP Manager" tab under "osTicket."
+3.Enable the following extensions:
+4.php_imap.dll
+5.php_intl.dll
+6.php_opcache.dll
+7.Refresh the osTicket page to ensure that some of the errors have disappeared.
 </p>
 <br />